kyma-project/kyma/docs/kyma/docs/017-details-local-installation-scripts.md

 type: Details
 ---

-Simple as it may seem, the Kyma installation is a complex and dynamic process.
 This document extends the **Local Kyma installation** guide with a detailed breakdown of the alternative installation method which is the `run.sh` script.

 > **NOTE:** Use the `run.sh` script only for development purposes.